 Containerization is evocative of a standard diffusion curve concerning four major phases:

 - Acceleration.
 In the early 1970s, containerization became a recognized and emerging form of transportation.
 New services and networks were being established, which multiplied transport productivity.
 Growing volumes and the application of economies of scale underlined the competitive advantages of containerized shipping both at the modes and at the terminals.
-Inter-range services, which would become the standard network configuration for containerized maritime shipping, were being set.
+Inter-range services, which would become the standard network configuration for containerized maritime shipping, were set.

 - Peak Growth.
 By the 1990s, containerization became the dominant support of global trade and globalization, heading towards its full market potential.
 Its diffusion was massive, particularly in newly industrializing economies such as China.
-Network development was facing growing complexities, which led to the setting of major intermediate hubs reconciling regional and global shipping networks.
+Network development faced growing complexities, which led to the setting of major intermediate hubs reconciling regional and global shipping networks.